 - Cut your pattern using a jigsaw with a blade that’s at least 15 teeth per inch for a smoother finish.

-- Sand the edges so there are no rough spots
+- Use the sanding sponge to sand the edges so there are no rough spots

 - Transfer that mark for the Top onto the back of the plywood.